1689 Boston revolt: Background

 Meanwhile, King James became increasingly unpopular in England.
 He alienated otherwise supportive Tories with his attempts to relax the Penal Laws, and he issued the Declaration of Indulgence in 1687 which established some freedom of religion, a move opposed by the Anglican church hierarchy.
-He increased the power of the regular army, an action seen by many Parliamentarians as a threat to their authority, and placed Catholics in important military positions.
+He increased the power of the regular army, an action seen by many MPs as a threat to their authority, and placed Catholics in important military positions.
 James also attempted to place sympathizers in Parliament who he hoped would repeal the Test Act which required a strict Anglican religious test for many civil offices.
 Some Whigs and Tories set aside their political differences when his son and potential successor James was born in June 1688, and they conspired to replace him with his Protestant son-in-law William, Prince of Orange.
 The Dutch prince had tried unsuccessfully to get James to reconsider his policies; he agreed to an invasion, and the nearly bloodless revolution that followed in November and December 1688 established William and his wife Mary as co-rulers.

 The religious leaders of Massachusetts were led by Cotton and Increase Mather.
 They were opposed to the rule of Andros, and they organized dissent targeted to influence the court in London.
 Increase Mather sent an appreciation letter to the king regarding the Declaration of Indulgence, and he suggested to other Massachusetts pastors that they also express gratitude to him as a means to gain favor and influence.
 Ten pastors agreed to do so, and they sent Increase Mather to England to press their case against Andros.
 Dominion secretary Edward Randolph repeatedly attempted to stop him, including pressing criminal charges, but Mather clandestinely boarded a ship bound for England in April 1688.
 He and other Massachusetts agents were received by King James in October 1688, who promised that the colony's concerns would be addressed.
 The events of the revolution, however, halted this attempt to gain redress.